lcintron/afit-library-proxy-chrome-extension/README.md

-# afit-library-proxy-chrome-extension
+# ALP (afit-library-proxy)
-Google Chrome extension that automatically redirects on-line databases using AFIT Proxy with credentials provided by the AFIT Library.
+ALP is a Google Chrome extension that automatically redirects links to on-line research databases to the AFIT authenticated link for the same site/file.
+If credentials are stored, automatically logs you in and redirects you to the database entry.
+Login credentials are provied by the AFIT Library strictly for  access to their database proxy and not used for authentication or access to anything else.

 ## Supported Databases
 - IEEE Xplore